George

 They didn’t.

-Natalia looked past the record, the temper and the discomfort and saw something in me I had never managed to see in myself.
-Not “a project”, not a lost cause, just someone who was tired and didn’t know where to put his anger.
+Natalia looked past my prison record, the temper, and the discomfort and saw something in me I had never managed to see in myself.
+Not “a project”, not a lost cause, just someone who was tired and lost.
 She has this way of de-escalating things without making you feel like a child.
-A hand on my arm at the right time, a quiet word in the kitchen, a plate of food pushed in front of me before I realise I am hungry.
+A hand on my arm at the right time, a quiet word in that silky voice of hers that feels more like a siren song, a plate of food placed in front of me before I realise I’m even hungry.
 She does it with Adel too.
 I recognised the pattern.
 The difference is I never had anyone do it for me before.

 Adel calls me the stray her mum adopted.

 Around them I’m still me.
-I still do not always know what to say.
+I still don’t always know what to say.
 I still get it wrong.
-I still replay conversations at night and wish I had picked a different sentence.
+I still replay conversations at night and wish I’d picked a different sentence.
 The difference now is that when I make a mistake, it is not the end of the world.
 We talk.
 We adjust.
 We try again.
-That is new.
-That matters.
+That’s new and it feels safe.

 I’m not going to pretend meeting them magically fixed anything.
 It did something stranger.
 It shifted the cost of failure.
-Before, if I went too far or ended up back in a cell, it was my problem.
-Now it is not just my problem.
-There is a woman who finally laughs with her whole face and a girl whose head finally goes quiet sometimes when she is climbing or flying off a beam, and I am part of the reason they feel safe enough to do that.
-That changes how you weigh risk.
+Before, if I said something stupid or went too far or had a meltdown it was always my problem.
+Now it is not just my problem, there’s a woman who finally laughs with her whole face and a girl whose head finally goes quiet sometimes when she’s climbing or flying off a beam, and I’m part of the reason they feel safe enough to do that.
+That changes how someone like me feel’s about yourself for the better.

 What do I want now.

 On the surface, simple things.
-I want to sit in Natalia’s kitchen with a mug of coffee that does not taste of prison, listening to Adel swear at some drama on TV.
-I want to walk through Stratford and not flinch every time I see a police car.
-I want to earn enough that I can pay for my own meals without feeling like a charity case.
-I want to be someone Adel can be proud to introduce, not “this bloke my mum is helping out”.
+I want to sit in Natalia’s kitchen with a mug of coffee that doesn’t taste of prison whilst listening to Adel laughing at some international Kdrama on TV.
+I want to walk through Stratford and not flinch every time I see a cop car.
+I want to be someone Nat and Adel can be proud of.

-Underneath that, there is something else.
+Underneath that, there’s something else.
 The same thing that kept me awake in my cell on Anglia wing, staring at cracks in the ceiling.
-There are people out there who build their lives on the backs of those who cannot fight back, who look at children and see product, who look at addiction and see opportunity.
-I have seen enough of that now to know that if I walk away and pretend I did not, I am no better than they are.
+There are people out there who build their lives on the backs of those who can’t fight back, who look at children and see product and profit.
+I’ve seen enough to know that if I walk away and pretend I didn’t, I’m no better than they are.

-I am someone who is very good at following the money and very bad at leaving things alone once I know where the trail leads.
-That is dangerous.
-It is also useful.
+I’m someone who’s very good at following the money and very bad at leaving things alone once I know where the trail leads.
+That’s dangerous, it’s also useful.

 Next